Particular/docs.particular.net/transports/upgrades/sqlserver-6to7.md

 ---
 title: SQL Server Transport Upgrade Version 6 to 7
-summary: Migration instructions on how to upgrade SQL Server Transport from Version 8 to 9.
+summary: Migration instructions on how to migrate the SQL Server transport from version 6 to version 7
-reviewed: 2020-11-09
+reviewed: 2021-04-01
 component: SqlTransport
 related:
 - transports/sql
 - nservicebus/upgrades/7to8
 isUpgradeGuide: true
 upgradeGuideCoreVersions:
+ - 6
  - 7
- - 8
 ---

-## Configuring SQL Server Transport
+## Configuring SQL Server transport

-To use SQL Server Transport for NServiceBus, create a new instance `SqlServerTransport` and pass it to `EndpointConfiguration.UseTransport`.
+To use the SQL Server transport for NServiceBus, create a new instance `SqlServerTransport` and pass it to the `EndpointConfiguration.UseTransport` method.

 Instead of